eclipse-hono/hono/site/content/deployment/azure-aks-helm.md

 ## Create AKS cluster and deploy HONO
 ---
-If you have skipped a previous block, you can use one of the deployment package from [here](https://www.eclipse.org/hono/download/).
-Make sure you have all required files (They can be found in [Eclipse Hono GitHub](https://github.com/eclipse/hono)):
+If you have skipped a previous block, you can use one of the deployment packages from [here](https://www.eclipse.org/hono/download/).
+Make sure you have all required files (they can be found in [Eclipse Hono GitHub](https://github.com/eclipse/hono)):

  - push_hono_images.sh in ~/hono
  - dispatch-router-extlb-svc.yaml in ~/hono/deploy/helm/templates/dispatch-router
  - hono-adapter-amqp-vertx-extlb-svc.yaml in ~/hono/deploy/helm/templates/hono-adapter-amqp